victoria-lo/overstrategize/README.md

 ## Inspiration
 Overwatch is a game developed and published by Blizzard Entertainment Inc. in 2016.
 With the anticipation of Overwatch 2 around the corner, there has been an influx of new players just starting to pick up the game.

-Due to the fact that Overwatch is a competitive game, there are many different players of varying skill levels and experiences in the game.
+Because Overwatch is a competitive game, there are many different players of varying skill levels and experiences in the game.
 For new players, it may be daunting to start learning about hero synergies and how to optimize their strategies to win games.

+We started playing Overwatch in 2020 and have been struggling to get good due to poor technical and strategic decision making skills.
+While it takes time to improve on our game technicals, we believe that we can create a tool to help us improve our strategizing skills.

-So, Overstrategize is born!
+Hence, from our new year's resolution to become better Overwatch players, Overstrategize is born!

 ## What is it
 Overstrategize is a tool built for Overwatch players by Overwatch players who want to climb the ranks with better strategic hero picks - no cheats, no aimbots.

 Overstrategize's mission is to help fellow Overwatch players, who are struggling to climb out of their current ranks, make better strategic decisions.

-Using machine learning technologies, Overstrategize incorporates a real-time object detection algorithms to analyze both the ally and enemy teams, then determine the best hero the player should select based on the current map and hero composition.
+Using machine learning technologies, Overstrategize incorporates real-time object detection algorithms to analyze both the ally and enemy teams, then determine the best hero the player should select based on the current map and hero composition.

 ## How we built it